 Roasted Acorn Squash and Sausage Pasta

-- 2-3 tbsp olive oil
+- 2-3 tablespoon olive oil

-- 4 cloves garlic minced
+- 1 tablespoon garlic minced

-- 1 cup freshly shredded Parmesan cheese
+- 1 cup freshly shredded Parmesan cheese plus more for serving

 - Preheat oven to 400 degrees.

 - Cook pasta according to directions and reserve 1 cup of pasta cooking water right before straining.